Ahmed-AG/k8s-quick-start-tutorial/task3.md

 # Task 3: Create the Backend

 The full configuration file is [here](./example1-mongoApp/backend-mongo-db.yaml).
-But let us disect it.
+But let us dissect it.
 This file will create two resources:
 - A `Deployment` for the backend
 - A `Service` for that backend